Bulford Camp: Churches

 The garrison church of St George was built in 1920–1927.
 Pevsner describes it as "large, Perpendicular, spick and span and smug".

 The Catholic church of Our Lady Queen of Peace was built in 1968, replacing a church of Our Lady of Victories which was opened in 1925.
+The 1968 church was demolished in 2025 owing to its poor structural condition.

 Schools

 Kiwi Primary School, under County Council control since 1948, serves the garrison from a building which was opened in 1965.

 The first school at the camp was opened in Wing Barracks before 1915, then transferred to the County Council in 1948 and renamed Wing County Junior School in 1955.
 In 1963 this school was combined with Kiwi Infants' County School to form the present Kiwi School.
 Until 1997 there was a second primary school, Haig County Primary School.